sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/secure-sensu.md

 insecure-skip-tls-verify: false
 {{< /code >}}

-Providing these cert-file and key-file parameters will cause the agent WebSocket API and HTTP API to serve requests over SSL/TLS (https).
-As a result, you will also need to specify `https://` schema for the `api-url` parameter for backend API configuration:
+2. Set the `insecure-skip-tls-verify` parameter to `false`:
 {{< code yml >}}
+insecure-skip-tls-verify: false
+{{< /code >}}

+3. When you provide these cert-file and key-file parameters, the agent WebSocket API and HTTP API will serve requests over SSL/TLS (https).
+For this reason, you must also specify `https://` schema for the `api-url` parameter for backend API configuration:
+{{< code yml >}}
 api-url: "https://localhost:8080"
 {{< /code >}}

+After you restart the `sensu-backend` service, the parameters will load and you will able to access the web UI at https://localhost:3000.
+Configuring these attributes will also ensure that agents can communicate securely.

+{{% notice note %}}
+**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#security-configuration-flags) includes more information about each API and web UI security configuration parameter.
+{{% /notice %}}

+### Specify separate web UI certificate and key

-You can also specify a certificate and key for the web UI separately from the API using the `dashboard-cert-file` and `dashboard-key-file` parameters for backend SSL configuration:
+You can specify a certificate and key for the web UI separately from the API.
+To do this, add the `dashboard-cert-file` and `dashboard-key-file` parameters for backend SSL configuration in `/etc/sensu/backend.yml`:

 {{< code yml >}}
-cert-file: "/path/to/ssl/cert.pem"
-key-file: "/path/to/ssl/key.pem"
-trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"
-insecure-skip-tls-verify: false
 dashboard-cert-file: "/path/to/ssl/cert.pem"
 dashboard-key-file: "/path/to/ssl/key.pem"
 {{< /code >}}

-In this example, we provide the path to the cert, key, and CA file.
-After you restart the `sensu-backend` service, the parameters will load and you will able to access the web UI at https://localhost:3000.
-Configuring these attributes will also ensure that agents can communicate securely.

-## Sensu agent-to-server communication

 {{% notice note %}}
+**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#web-ui-configuration-flags) includes more information about the `` and `` web UI configuration parameter.
+{{% /notice %}}

+## Secure Sensu agent-to-server communication

+{{% notice note %}}
 **NOTE**: If you change the agent configuration to communicate via WebSocket Secure protocol, the agent will no longer communicate over a plaintext connection.
-For communication to continue, you must complete the steps in this section **and** [secure the Sensu API and web UI](#sensu-api-and-web-ui).
+For communication to continue, you must complete the steps in this section **and** [secure the Sensu API and web UI](#secure-the-sensu-api-and-web-ui).
 {{% /notice %}}

 By default, an agent uses the insecure `ws://` transport.